mnek1t/Sport-Store_ASP_NET_CORE/step-2.md

 $ git merge main --ff

 ```
-- Continue your work in Visual Studio or ather IDE.
+- Continue your work in Visual Studio or other IDE.

 - Builed project, run application and request http://localhost:5000/.
 Your app should be work.